Do I need a Green Card to drive my own car in Europe?

 You can get an IDP over the counter at the Post Office.
 They can only be issued to drivers aged 18 or over with a full driving licence, who live in Great Britain or Northern Ireland.
 You’ll need a passport-style picture, plus your passport for identification if you have a paper UK driving licence.

-You should always carry your UK driving licence and vehicle log book with you, too.
+When abroad, you should always carry your UK driving licence and vehicle log book with you.

-If you’re travelling outside of the EU and need a Green Card, you’ll have to ask your insurance provider for one.
+You need to ask your insurance provider for a Green Card.
 They’ll usually post it to you, which can take up to six weeks, so make sure you allow plenty of time to apply ahead of your trip.

 Some insurance providers might let you print the Green Card at home.
 If you choose this option, you’ll need to print it double-sided and in colour – it must have a green background by law.
 You’ll also need to trim off any white edges so that the green shows edge to edge.